 After 1951, the town was the site of several Communist show trials, which were directed against the influence of the Roman Catholic Church on the rural population.
-In the processes eleven death sentences were passed and 111 years of prison sentences imposed.
+In the processes, eleven death sentences were passed and 111 years of prison sentences were imposed.
 All the convicted persons were rehabilitated after the Velvet Revolution.

 In protest against the Soviet occupation of Czechoslovakia in 1969 Evžen Plocek set himself on fire in the town marketplace in emulation of others in Prague.
 Today there is a memorial plaque to him.

 Since the collapse of Communism in the 1990s the share of employment in agriculture has steadily declined.
 The industrial sector of the town now employs 65 percent of all workers.
 In 2004, the Jihlava Polytechnic was set up and now has about 2,600 students.

 A place to visit while there is certainly the Gustav Mahler House.

 And now a tiny little peek to a trip back in time to the summer of 1982 in Jihlava…

 If you enjoyed the above 3 photographs, you will certainly enjoy the entire album we have posted at Time Travel to Jihlava in 1982.

 Additionally, you may also like When Prague was 50 Shades of Grey.